cszach/lnagb.js/docs/index.md

 **Welcome to the lnagb.js documentation!**

-The goal of the documentation is to provide (in great details) information on how to use all of lnagb.js's functions, classes, and their methods.
+The goal of the documentation is to provide, in great details, information on how to use all of lnagb.js's functions, classes, and their methods.
 The pages in this documentation are generated from the docstrings placed along with the source code of lnagb.js itself using [`jsdoc-to-markdown`][gh jsdoc2md].
 The